tdrwenski/aws-tutorial/README.md

 # Notes
 - You must have your AWS credentials configured in ~/.aws/credentials
 - This stack creates a VPC, and each region can only have 5 VPCs max so may fail in some regions.
 It works for me with `us-west-2`.
+- It is faster to pull a docker image from the ECR, especially for large images

 # AWS CLI commands
 ## create stack